 The assurances of a deceiver

-Is Bart Ehrman a liar?
-Probably not intentionally.
-But he insists he hasn’t written his books to take away people’s faith: “Some readers will find it surprising that I do not see the material in the preceding chapters as an attack on Christianity or an agnostic’s attempt to show that faith, even Christian faith, is meaningless and absurd.
+Bart Ehrman may not see himself as a liar.
+He insists he hasn’t written his books to take away people’s faith, saying: “Some readers will find it surprising that I do not see the material in the preceding chapters as an attack on Christianity or an agnostic’s attempt to show that faith, even Christian faith, is meaningless and absurd.
 That is not what I think, and it is not what I have been trying to accomplish” (Ehrman, 2009, p 271).

 And yet, at the beginning of his book, he reveals that he’s written for the express purpose of undermining and robbing Christians of their faith.
 He says, “This book is not, then, about my loss of faith.
 It is, however, about how certain kinds of faith – particularly the faith in the Bible as the historically inerrant and inspired Word of God – cannot be sustained in light of what we historians know about the Bible.
 The views I set out in this book are standard fare among scholars……But most people in the street, and in the pew, have heard none of this before.
 That is a real shame, and it is time that something is done to correct the problem” (Ehrman 2009, p 18).